arjavpoudel/arjavpoudel.github.io/_posts/2026-01-04-the-parable-of-inference.md

 But there was a terrible catch:

-You see, to get ehe Truth exactly right, the Law required you know the 'weight' of every possible speck of mist in the entire valley.
+You see, to get the Truth exactly right, the Law required you know the 'weight' of every possible speck of mist in the entire valley.
 That is, one had to account for every way any Being could ever cast any shadow through any fog.

 ### The Two Tribes

 The problem troubled the valley for many moons.
-At last, 2 tribes emerged.
+At last, 2 tribes demanded an answer.

 1. The Wandering Archers